NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 Model series have a `unit()` member function giving you a string representation of its unit.

-You can also get the concentratoion series of a dissolved variable using `conc()`.
+You can also get the concentration series of a dissolved variable using `conc()`.
 For a flux, you can further use the `.` operator to get the transport flux of dissolved variables.

 The conc and transport operations must be called on the `mobipy.Series` object, not on the `pandas.Series` value (i.e. don't index it before the operation).
 Example: